 Moreover, Manaslu is a restricted area which got opened for trekkers only in 1991 AD but with special permits and strict provisions.

 Although Manaslu is a restricted region for foreign trekkers/travelers, there are numerous local Gurung settlement villages throughout the trail.

 This ethnic group of people operate teahouse lodges for trekkers with basic facilities but standard enough to spend overnight and experience delicious food staff ranging from local Nepali cuisine to Chinese to Italian to Indian to Continental.

 This teahouse and lodge are run by local settlers, so trekkers can experience local hospitality and feel the emotion of home away from home.

 Basically, all the teahouse and lodge will have a room with two single beds and a tea table to keep our belongings.
-They will provide a thick mattress for the bed, a bedsheet, pillow, and a blanket for each bed.
+They will provide a thick mattress for the bed, a bedsheet, a pillow, and a blanket for each bed.
 Some rooms might have attach-toilet, but normally they will have a common toilet on every floor.

-For foods trekkers can choose from the menu, foods will be hygienic and well-cooked, as the local government and Manaslu Conservation Area Project frequently conduct cooking and hospitality-related training to the local teahouse and lodges operators.
+For food trekkers can choose from the menu, foods will be hygienic and well-cooked, as the local government and Manaslu Conservation Area Project frequently conduct cooking and hospitality-related training to the local teahouse and lodges operators.

 Required Permits for Manaslu Trek: